JinlongWukong/smartLB/README.md

   -sync-period duration
         the interval of how often ipvs rules are refresh (default 1m0s)
 ```

+### Way2, installed inside k8s cluster
+  **Notes:** This way looks normal, but will be a little complicated to deploy, also need a remote agent running at LVS server as subscribe webhook

+   Please follow kubebuilder document to learn how to install it in this way

 ## Notices
 - This project has been verified on kubernetes v1.18.3